daolinet/daolinet/README.md

 ![Hot-Plug Route Establishment](http://www.daolicloud.com/topology/topology2.png)

-The hot-plug route consists of three IP hops in general: (1) src-container-src-server hop, (2) src-server-dst-server hop, and (3) dst-server-dst-container hop.
-In case of the two containers being hosted in the same Docker server, the PacketOut flow route consists of one hop only: src-container-dst-container hop, see figure below.
+The hot-plug route consisting of three IP hops in general: (1) src-container-src-server hop, where the containers' logical IPs are changed into their physical IPs , (2) src-server-dst-server hop, and (3) dst-server-dst-container hop, where the containers' physical IPs are changed back to their logical IPs.
+The logical IP of a container is visible to applications or other micro-service containers, and is fixed to the identity of the container, and will not change in the lifecycle of the container.
+When a container moves physical location, its logical IP will not change, its physical IP changes.
+The physical IP of a container is invisible to applications or other micro-service containers.
+In case of the two containers being hosted in the same Docker server, the PacketOut flow route consists of one hop only: src-container-dst-container hop.
+In case that the scale of the servers is large so that the servers have to be connected over an IP fabric for scalability, a large L2 solution needs to be deployed to connect the servers, e.g., VXLAN to encapsulate servers MAC-in-UDP, see figure below.

 ![IP Hops of Hot-Plug Route](http://www.daolicloud.com/topology/topology4.png)